Great Tey: Ethnicity

-The lack of faiths in the parish of Great Tey is supported by the lack of Ethnic minorities noted in the 2011 census.
-Of the 374 households there are 271 Household where Members have the Same Ethnic Group.
-Alternatively there are only 12 households where there are "Different Ethnic Groups Within Partnerships ... or not Different Ethnic Groups Between Generations".
-This clarifies that Great Tey is predominantly an English parish with only a fractional amount of ethnic minorities and such a lack of various faiths.
+The lack of faiths in the parish of Great Tey is supported by the lack of ethnic minorities noted in the 2011 census.
+Of the 374 households there are 271 households where members have the same ethnic group.
+There are only 12 households where there are "Different Ethnic Groups Within Partnerships ... or not Different Ethnic Groups Between Generations".
+This clarifies that Great Tey is predominantly an English parish, with only a small proportion of ethnic minorities and such a lack of various faiths.

 Although Great Tey is a traditional English rural parish, there are several locals who were born outside of the UK.
-The neighbourhood Statistics data base listed that 872 of the villages were born in England.
-However, there are 5 locals born in the EU other than Ireland, Wales and Scotland and another further 20 inhabitants that country of birth was other than the above stated.
+The neighbourhood statistics data base listed that 872 of the villagers were born in England.
+However, there were 5 locals born in the EU other than Ireland, Wales and Scotland and another 20 inhabitants whose country of birth was other than the above stated.

-Data from the 2011 census revealed that Great Tey is a very English and or Welsh parish with the lack of faith and ethnic groups, this is seen with the number of the population who speak languages other than English or Welsh.
+Data from the 2011 census revealed that Great Tey is a very English ("and/or Welsh") parish with the lack of faith and ethnic groups: reflected in small number of inhabitants who speak languages other than English or Welsh.
 Of the population 883 of the 885 speak English or Welsh.
 The only other languages recorded are African, Afrikaans and Swahili/Kiswahili.